hermangroup/docs/wallets/dashcore/interface.rst

   masternode configuration files and other advanced functions.
 Help
-  The Help menu links to documentation, guides and legal statements relating to Dash Core.
+  The Help menu links to documentation, guides and legal statements relating to Historia Core.

 The Tab Bar
 -----------------------

-The tab bar is used to quickly switch between the main areas of the Dash Core.
-The content in the main area of Dash Core changes depending on which tab you have selected.
+The tab bar is used to quickly switch between the main areas of the Historia Core.
+The content in the main area of Historia Core changes depending on which tab you have selected.
 The following tabs are available:

 The Overview tab